Holsworthy Beekeepers is a branch of Devon Beekeepers Association

 Holsworthy Spring Convention

-Convention Since 2006 the Holsworthy branch has organised a day long convention for its members and other local beekeepers.
+Since 2006 the Holsworthy branch has organised a day long convention for its members and other local beekeepers.
 The convention gives all who attend the opportunity to hear from well known national figures in the beekeeping world and also to buy supplies.
-Details of the 2019 Holsworthy Spring Convention can be found here.
+Details of the 2021 Holsworthy Spring Convention will appear here in November 2020.